Chapter 1301:3-7 Backflow Technician

 (C) If the applicant holds another state's backflow certification, then the superintendent may permit the applicant to complete an eight-hour Ohio recertification backflow course by an approved training agency and then issue the certification.

-(A) Upon submission of an application pursuant to Ohio Adm.
-Rule 1301:3-7-02 and acceptance of the application by the superintendent or superintendent's designee, the applicant shall be permitted to sit for the backflow technician examination.
+(A) Upon submission of an application pursuant to rule 1301:3-7-02 of the Administrative Code and acceptance of the application by the superintendent or superintendent's designee, the applicant shall be permitted to sit for the backflow technician examination.

 (B) The examination shall be prepared, administered, and scored by the division.